AuroraD-Hub/VR_Assignment/README.md

 cd AirSim
 build.cmd
 ```
-Once it is done, go into the `AirSim` folder and modify the `setting.json` file so that it looks like this:
+Once it is done, go into the `AirSim` folder in `Documents` and modify the `setting.json` file so that it looks like this:
 ```
 {
     "SeeDocsAt": "https://github.com/Microsoft/AirSim/blob/main/docs/settings.md",
     "SettingsVersion": 1.2,
-    "SimMode": "Multirotor",
+    "SimMode": "",
-    "ViewMode": "FlyWithMe",
     "LocalHostIp": "172.23.32.1",
     "ApiServerPort": 41451,
     "Vehicles": {
+      "Car": {
+        "VehicleType": "PhysXCar"
+      },
-      "Drone1": {
+      "Multirotor": {
         "VehicleType": "SimpleFlight",
-        "DefaultVehicleState": "Disarmed",
+        "DefaultVehicleState": "Disarmed"
-        "Gps": {
-                "SensorType": 3,
-                "Enabled" : true,
-                "EphTimeConstant": 0.9,
-                "EpvTimeConstant": 0.9,
-                "EphInitial": 25,
-                "EpvInitial": 25,
-                "EphFinal": 0.1,
-                "EpvFinal": 0.1,
-                "EphMin3d": 3,
-                "EphMin2d": 4,
-                "UpdateLatency": 0.2,
-                "UpdateFrequency": 50,
-                "StartupDelay": 1
-               }
       }
     }
 }
 ```